-It’s true, there are some risks to consider.
-But not all risk is equal.
 If there’s a secret to investing, it’s simply getting to grips with the risks – and the potential rewards – involved.
-That way, you can calculate how much risk you’re prepared to take and choose investments accordingly to help you achieve your goals.
+You can calculate how much risk you’re prepared to take and choose suitable investments to help you achieve your goals.

 Broadly speaking, investment risk is the possibility of losing the money you invest.
-There’s a risk than you might not get back what you put in.
 There’s also a risk that you might not earn what you expect to.

 It’s human nature to crave certainty.
 So why take a risk with your money?
-Well, in a nutshell, it gives your money the chance to beat inflation, as investments have potential to increase in value over time.
+In a nutshell, it could give your money the chance to beat inflation, as investments have potential to increase in value over time.

-Perhaps the most important thing to remember about investing is that risk and reward are closely linked.
 You can’t have one without the other.
 The lower the risk, the lower the potential returns.
-The higher the risk, the higher the potential returns – although what you can expect and what you actually get may differ.
+The higher the risk, the higher the potential returns.
+Although, what you can expect and what you actually get may differ.

 If you’d rather prioritise protecting the value of your money, you’ll have to sacrifice the prospect of greater returns.
 Finding the balance between the highest possible return and lowest possible risk will depend on your attitude to risk and how long you can invest for.

-Usually, cash is considered the lowest-risk asset type, and shares/equities the highest risk.
+Cash is typically considered the lowest-risk asset type, and shares/equities the highest risk.

 Funds are assigned a risk profile by the fund manager, which gives you a good indication of how bumpy the road is likely to be.
 Funds with the lowest risk profile are the least volatile and funds with the highest risk are the most volatile.